-How to format Notes for the iPhone and iPad
+Jazz up your Notes on iOS by adding rich formatting options

 - Tap Heading for the next text you type will be formatted as a heading.

-Double-tap or tap and hold on existing text to select something that you want to reformat as a title, then follow steps 3-5 to reformat it.
+Double-tap a single word or triple-tap to select all text that you want to reformat as a title or heading, then follow steps 4-5 to reformat it.

-If you use a title or heading in a note, pressing the return key on your iPhone or iPad's keyboard will automatically format new text after that point as "body" text, so if you want to go from, for instance, a title to a heading, remember that you'll need to choose the Heading format from the formatting menu.
+If you use a title or heading in a note, pressing the return key on your iPhone or iPad's keyboard will automatically format new text after that point as "body" text.
+So, if you want to go from, for instance, a title to a heading, remember that you'll need to choose the Heading format from the formatting menu.

 How to automatically start new notes with a title or heading